-Today, it is almost certain that anyone operating in the internet media or video distribution industries will engage with streaming technology.
+Today, it is almost certain that anyone operating in the internet media or video distribution industries will engage with streaming protocols.
 The size of your audience is continually expanding, whether you are streaming movies, hosting live webinars, or developing video games.
 According to Research and Markets, the live streaming pay-per-view market is not just growing, but it’s poised to surge from $1.4 billion in 2023 to $1.63 billion in 2024, indicating a compound annual growth rate (CAGR) of 16.6%.

 In this Article: